artemmavrin/latex-homework/README.md

 * Environments for writing problem statements, problem parts, and solutions.
 * Automatic title creation.
 * Easy to change the font to one of eight choices.
-* Narrow margins to save paper while remaining legible.
+* Easy to change the size of the page margins.
 * Compatible with `article` class options.
 * Loads the AMS math packages.
 * Automatic PDF author/title/bookmark metadata creation.